utrodus/utrodus/README.md

   </table>
 </div>

-## 🧪 &nbsp; What I'm Up To
+## 💎 &nbsp; About Me

 - 🔭 I'm currently engaged in Mobile Application Development, working on projects that span Android, iOS, and Cross-Platform development.
 - 🌱 My ongoing learning journey includes diving deeper into Flutter, Kotlin, Swift, and other exciting technologies that spark my interest.
 - 🤓 I have a penchant for conducting mini-research or investigations into things that pique my curiosity, especially within the realm of mobile app development.

-- 🗿 Fun fact **As an early adopter of Flutter, I've been exploring its capabilities for over three years.**
+- 🗿 **Fun Fact:** As an early adopter of Flutter, I've been exploring its capabilities for over three years.

 <br>